mis350/isom350-blog/README.md

 3. Run the django server by hittin run in replit, then open the application website and add the path /admin to the url to go to the admin site.
 Login using the admin user you created from step 1 and you can start managing posts.

+# 4- Improved admin - Changes
+1. Changes made in admins.py that allows us to control how the post is managed in the admin interface.
+See the changes made in blog/admin.py

 # Developing Django on Repl.it

 - Fork this template to get started